-- -- At present, we have 1,054 ICBMs, 656 SLBMs, and almost 500 B-52's.
-We are holding 200 older B-52 bombers and some 50 older ICBMs in the force structure until we have a SALT agreement, even though we would prefer to phase out these older systems even now for budgetary reasons. - -- Once we have deployed our new Trident -- about 240 missiles -- and B-1 systems -- about 240 -- we could envisage a force structure containing about 2000 missiles and bombers in the 1980's -- 1000 Minuteman ICBMs, 740 SLBMs (including 240 Trident), and 240 B-1 bombers.
+-- At present, we have ICBMs, SLBMs, and almost B-52's.
+We are holding older B-52 bombers and some older ICBMs in the force structure until we have a SALT agreement, even though we would prefer to phase out these older systems even now for budgetary reasons.

+and B-1 systems -- about -- we could envisage a force structure containing about missiles and bombers in the 1980's -- Minuteman ICBMs, SLBMs (including Trident), and B-1 bombers.